nirs/kvs/README.md

 lmbd does not support yet block device on master.
 Using rawpart branch this hack should not be needed.

-## Setting key
+## Setting keys

+For simple value, use a command line argumnet:

+    $ kvs /dev/kvs/db set foo "it works!"

-The value is read from stdin:
+If the value is more complex, you can use stdin:

     $ echo "it works!" | kvs /dev/kvs/db set foo

+Or read from a file (actually from stdin):

+    $ kvs /dev/kvs/db set foo < foo.json

 ## Getting keys